-Many of us enjoy a morning cup (or cups) of tea or coffee.
+Many of us forgo our morning cup of coffee while we are pregnant or breastfeeding.

 Caffeine and Breastfeeding